salekinsirajus/DIPP/docs/protocol.md

     a connection is established, it is not necessary to require a reply with every response, especially on top of TCP.

+    * Fire-and-Forget/: There are situations when only sending a message might be all the devices need to do.
+There is no requirement for reply within a timelimit.
+The format for such messages could be FNF | <Message Body>
+    (also known as DATAGRAM)

+    * Push-Pull: Push-Pull could be seen as the opposite of request-response.
+    In req-res model, initiating host typically wants to receive some type of contents, whereas in push-pull, it is similar to sending some data to a device, asking something to do with it, and getting the result back.
+    (However we need to see if this can be modeled after a client response scenario)

-    * Security: We are considering using TLS/SSL. (or use one of the robust but lighweight security systems)
+Security: We are considering using TLS/SSL. (or use one of the robust
+    but lighweight security systems)